 Without having to hunt too much, it’s easy to find:

-- Customer support availability (via live chat & “help” buttons)
+- Customer support availability (via “Live Chat” and “Help” buttons).

-Now compare that to one of the extreme examples from earlier, Zara, and hopefully you’ll see why this is important.
+Compare that to an extreme example, like Zara, and you’ll see why this is important:

 The result was an increase in site searches by 16% and an increase in overall purchases by 25%, all by making the navigation part of a strong first impression.

-Visual appeal matters a lot.
-My best advice: Don’t try to save money on design, ever.
-I’ve seen time and again how a “plain design overhaul” resulted in significant conversion boosts.
+Visual appeal matters.
+A lot.
+My advice: Don’t try to save money on design, ever.
+I’ve seen time and again how a “simple” design overhaul resulted in significant conversion boosts.

 People form their opinion about your site in milliseconds.
-The first second on your website might matter more than all other seconds that follow.
-Make sure that second makes a great first impression.
+The first second on your website might matter more than all the seconds that follow (if any do).
+Make sure that one second makes a great first impression.